Sent by Jonathan Stark on November 17th, 2016

 If you’d like to get a head start, I have published quite a bit on these topics that you can binge watch/listen/read if you like.

-Here’s a link to my canonical resources page:
+Here’s a link to my free resources page:

 Please feel free to reply to this email with suggestions, questions, comments, etc. Cheers!